farao-community/farao-community.github.io/pages/docs/engine/index.md

 about closed optimisation RAO module.
 - ***Branch & Bound RAO*** engine: an efficient implementation of RAO interface for dealing with combinatorial problem of remedial actions optimisation mixing topological actions, and combined preventive/curative optimisation.
 This module is being developed in FARAO toolbox.
-Please refer to [FARAO roadmap](/roadmap) for information about current implementation plan.
+Please refer to the [dedicated documentation page](/docs/engine/ra-optimisation/branch-and-bound) to get more information about the module, and to the [FARAO roadmap](/roadmap) for information about current implementation plan.

 ### Flowbased